IWK Foundation Translating Research into Care (TRIC) Healthcare Improvement Research Program

-Before considering an application to the TRIC Program, applicants applying for level two and three funding should be able to answer yes to the following questions:
+Before considering an application to the TRIC Program, applicants applying for level two and three funding should be able to answer yes to the following questions about implementation and sustainability:

 - Will this research change practice?

 - Will this practice change have an impact on the health system and/or patient care?

-- Is there rationale for this practice change in the literature?
+- Is there solid evidence for this practice change in the literature?